My Name is a Blackbird

 Molly Shanahan / Mad Shak invited theater artist Leslie Buxbaum Danzig to serve as Blackbird’s dramaturg.
 This relationship, including the process of collaboratively defining the role of dramaturg as it applies to Shanahan’s work, specifically, was a significant step in Molly Shanahan / Mad Shak’s artistic journey.

-Videographer Nadia Oussenko collaborated with Shanahan on the creation of video for the performance, and created a documentary of the year-long creation process.
-Portions of the documentary, in process, were shown in 2006 and 2007 in events associated with Blackbird’s creation, and the final work premiered in the Fall of 2007.
+Videographer Nadia Oussenko created a documentary of the year-long creation process.
+Portions of the documentary, in process, were shown in 2006 and 2007 in events associated with Blackbird, and the final work premiered in the Fall of 2007.
+Click here to view a preview of the documentary.

 For her collaboration with costume artist Heidi Dakter, Shanahan envisioned the creation of several garments that were inspired by the work and developed in collaboration through meetings and rehearsal viewings.
 These garments were shown to the public in a “trunk show” in February 2007.